google/WebFundamentals/src/content/en/updates/posts/2016/03/focus-start-point.markdown

 There may be times when a user will be focused on an item that needs to be set to `visibility: hidden` or `display: none`.
 An example of this would be clickable items within a carousel.
 In prior versions of Chrome, hiding the currently focused item in this manner would reset focus back to the default starting point, turning the aforementioned carousel into a nasty trap for motor impaired users.
 With sequential focus starting point, this is no longer the case.
 If an element is hidden through either of the above methods, pressing the \[Tab\] key will simply move to the next focusable item.

 ### Skip Links
 Skip links are invisible anchors which can only be reached via the keyboard.
-They allow users to “skip” navigation elements in order to jump straight into the content of a page and they can be extremely beneficial for keyboard and switch device users.
+They allow users to “skip" navigation elements in order to jump straight into the content of a page and they can be extremely beneficial for keyboard and switch device users.
 As explained [on the WebAIM site](http://webaim.org/techniques/skipnav/):

 > Without some sort of system for bypassing the long list of links, some users are at a huge disadvantage.
 Consider users with no arm movement, who use computers by tapping their heads on a switch or that use a stick in their mouth to press keyboard keys.
 Requiring users to perform any action perhaps 100s of times before reaching the main content is simply unacceptable.